serokell/blog-posts/Introduction to Free Monads/article.md

   deriving Functor
 ```

-You might ask yourself, where are the leaf and/or nil branch constructors.
+You might ask yourself: where are the leaf and/or nil branch constructors?
-We can actually encode those as the "return value" of type `Maybe l`, so we don't really need them here.
+We can actually encode those as the "return value" of type `Maybe l`, so we don't need them here.

 Now we define our free monad type and build the tree.